dfinity/portal/docs/tokenomics/nns/neurons-fund.md

-# Neurons fund
+# Neurons' fund

-The Neurons fund (NF) facilitates investments by the NNS neurons in the Internet Computer (IC) ecosystem.
-In this article, we explain how the process of the Neurons fund (NF) works.
+The Neurons' fund (NF) facilitates investments by the NNS neurons in the Internet Computer (IC) ecosystem.
+In this article, we explain how the process of the Neurons' fund (NF) works.

 ## Background and motivation